The Prodigal Child

 Irène Némirovsky was born in Kiev, Ukraine, in 1903 into a wealthy Jewish family and was raised in a life of privilege in Europe.
 After fleeing Russia during the Revolution, she immersed herself in the company of thinkers, artists, musicians, and other cultural elites as part of the Parisian literati of her time.
 Sixty-two years after her death, in 2004, the never-before-published Suite Française brought international acclaim to this gifted writer, whose life was tragically lost in the Holocaust.

-Sandra Smith has translated twelve of Irène Némirovsky’s novels, including Suite Française, into English.
+Sandra Smith has translated thirteen of Irène Némirovsky’s novels, including Suite Française, into English.
 The winner of multiple awards, she has also translated works by Albert Camus, Guy de Maupassant, and Simone de Beauvoir, among many others.

 Hardcover | jacketed